Philadelphia Car Accident Lawyer

 Intersection Accidents

-Nearly four out of every 10 Pennsylvania car accidents occur at intersections.
+Nearly four out of every 10 car accidents that occur in Pennsylvania happen at intersections.
 Failing to yield the right-of-way or to obey traffic signals is a common mistake that can have devastating results.

 There are a number of causes of intersection accidents that call for an injury victim to seek compensation from negligent parties.
 Drivers who are intoxicated, for example, are more likely to overlook a stop sign or run a red light.
 Drivers who are speeding may not have enough time to stop at an intersection.
 Motorists who are distractedly looking at their cell phone may not even notice the traffic control device until it is too late.